ursky/GameOfLifePlus/README.md

 realistic microbial interaction simulation.

 ## Is this a realistic ecology simulator?
-This game has turtles eat ladybugs, elephants are the size of butterflies, and plants don't need water...
+This game has turtles that eat ladybugs, elephants that are the size of butterflies, and plants that don't need water...
 No, its not realistic.
 I just used graphics and creature statistics that I thought were fun.
 The underlying core inter-species competition and predation mechanics are quite real, however.

 ## What makes this impressive?
 The entire simulation and visualization is build from the ground up in Java.
 The coding implementations used